Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Model, Fix-point solutions and Thermodynamics

 \subsubsection{Free Energy}

 It is clear that the 1-cycle solution is a special case of the 2-cycle solution with $x_{1}=x_{2}$.
-Therefore, we will assume a 2-cycle solution and determine its the free energy.
-If it happens that $x_{1}=x_{2}$, we obtain the 1-cycle free energy.
-The solution with a higher free energy will then describe a metastable state, which will be useful below to identify the supercooled liquid and the glass.
+Therefore, we will assume a 2-cycle solution and determine its thermodynamics in this section.
+If it happens that $x_{1}=x_{2}$, we obtain the 1-cycle thermals.
+The solution with a higher free energy will then describe a metastable state, which will be useful to identify the supercooled liquid and the glass transition.

 The Helmholtz free energy is given by